-- A slightly expanded view of same location, in July 2014, with the 1111 site unchanged but 100 M
+- A slightly expanded view of same location, in September 2014, with the 1111 site unchanged but 100 M

 and Onyx on First

 (right) a few months from completion.
 At the very top left of the photo you can see the stadium.
+The church was demolished in September 2014.
 (11/17/08)